-- 1. self-employed (i.e., a solo practitioner or co-owner); - 2. part of a group practice; - 3. an independent contractor; or - 4. a salaried employee of an eligible National Health Service Corps-approved site who is not receiving a salary and malpractice coverage at least equal to what they would receive as a federal civil servant.
+- 1. Self-employed (that means, a solo practitioner or co-owner); - 2.
+Part of a group practice; - 3.
+An independent contractor; or - 4.
+A salaried employee of an eligible National Health Service Corps-approved site who is not receiving a salary and malpractice coverage at least equal to what they would receive as a federal civil servant.